-Trying to find the perfect life balance between the amount of stuff we keep in our homes and what’s comfortable for use to maintain is definitely a personally preference.
+Trying to find the perfect life balance between the amount of stuff we keep in our homes and what’s comfortable for us to maintain is definitely a personal preference.

-But we should consider how stressful the upkeep with certain items.
+But we should consider how stressful the upkeep of certain items is.

 Are we constantly annoyed with putting certain items back in their place?